cawleyflower/testDocs/content/CumulusLinux/Monitoring_and_Troubleshooting/Network_Troubleshooting/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.md

 ```

-Then set up your collectors and sampling rates in `/etc/hsflowd.conf`:
+Set up your collectors and sampling rates in the `/etc/hsflowd.conf`
+file:

 ```